junimo-farmer/frm3-IT265-002/docs/homework/treatment.md

 ## Genre and Style
 - **Genre**: What category does your game fall into (e.g., action, adventure, strategy)?
-  - Adventure, Co-op, Party Game.
+  - Adventure, Competitive, Party Game.
 - **Style**: Describe the tone, visual approach, and gameplay feel.
   - Surrealist pop artstyle with unusual uses for ordinary items.
 Darker undertones to make it feel unnatural, but still fun.
 Gameplay should feel
 ---